vinaykumar-kayyur/sonic-buildimage/src/sonic-yang-models/doc/Configuration.md

 Incremental Configuration by Subscribing to ConfigDB
 ----------------------------------------------------

-Detail instructionGPr rtnc  to be added.
+Detail instruction to be added.
 A sample could be found in this [PR](https://github.com/Azure/sonic-buildimage/pull/861) that implemented dynamic configuration for BGP.